 Eli, from the Yaqui Nation in Tucson, Arizona, is a 22-year retired Army veteran.
 Her last tour in Iraq profoundly changed her, inspiring her to advocate for peace, unity, and the healing of Mother Earth.
 As a mother of two sons, both disabled veterans, and a grandmother of eight, she deeply understands the impact of military service.
 Living in the Central Valley of California, Eli's work focuses on helping women remember their sovereignty and purpose.
 A ceremonialist elder, she facilitates healing circles, sharing Indigenous wisdom and promoting balance with our planet.
 With experience as a soldier, social worker, and counselor, Eli supports those committed to positive change.

-Mia, of Yaqui, Maya, and Basque ancestry, is a 27-year-old multifaceted professional with a rich background in various fields, from portrait photography to hospitality.
+Mia, of Yaqui, Maya, Basque, and Irish ancestry, is a multifaceted professional with a rich background in various fields, from portrait photography to hospitality.
 Her journey of personal transformation and healing has led her to prioritize her spirit, well-being, and heart space.
-Now self-employed, Mia works as an editor, website developer, and artist.
-Her personal experiences navigating complex relationships have profoundly shaped her path, fueling her passion for creative and meaningful work.
-In her free time, Mia enjoys building community connections and writing, expressing her unique perspective and voice.
+Now self-employed, Mia works as an editor, writer, and artist.
+Her personal experiences navigating life and relationships have profoundly shaped her path, fueling her passion for creative and meaningful work.
+In her free time, Mia enjoys building community connections, spending time in nature, and writing, expressing her unique perspective and voice.